Axiomatic Explainer Globalness via Optimal Transport: RELATED WORK

 Our work is most related to the property of \emph{complexity}.
 There have been various perspectives on what constitutes low-complexity explanations.
 Some works quantify the spread of feature attribution values \emph{within each explanation} \citep{nguyen2020quantitative, bhattEvaluatingAggregatingFeaturebased2020, chalasani2020concise}. \citet{samek2016evaluating} evaluate explanation complexity using the filesize of the compressed saliency maps. \citet{nguyen2020quantitative} quantify an explanation's broadness by measuring dependency between the data distribution and an interpretable feature mapping. \citet{zhang_survey} loosely define a local, semi-local, and global taxonomy for explainers.
 In contrast, we propose a complexity metric that quantifies the diversity, or spread, of \emph{a distribution of explanations} over a dataset.

-The Wasserstein metric \citep{kantorovich} has been applied in various ways related to explainers. \citet{chaudhury2024explainable} uses Wasserstein distance to measure the distance between the data distribution and predictive distribution of a black-box model. \citet{fel2022good} investigate the use of Wasserstein distance as a pairwise similarity measure between explanations.
+The proposed method utilizes the Wasserstein metric \citep{kantorovich}, which has been applied in various ways related to explainers. \citet{chaudhury2024explainable} uses Wasserstein distance to measure the distance between the data distribution and predictive distribution of a black-box model. \citet{fel2022good} investigate the use of Wasserstein distance as a pairwise similarity measure between explanations.

-\section{Axiomatic Globalness}
+\section{AXIOMATIC GLOBALNESS}

 To guide us with defining an appropriate measure of globalness, we will first discuss the desired properties which should be satisfied by \textit{any} measure of explanation globalness (Section \ref{sec:properties}).
 In Section \ref{sec:candidates}, we briefly review why other reasonable candidates fall short, in light of our axioms.
 In Section \ref{sec:wasserstein_globalness}, we define Wasserstein Globalness, and show that it satisfies each axiom.